trhallam/segysak/README.rst

 outlined in the documentation.

 Why NETCDF4?
-Well, NETCDF4 is a fancy type of enclosed file binary format that allows for faster indexing and data retreival than SEGY.
+Well, NETCDF4 is a fancy type of enclosed file binary format that allows for faster indexing and data retrieval than SEGY.
 We try our best to scan in the header information and to make it easy (or easier) to load SEGY in different formats, different configuration (2D, 2D gathers, 3D, 3D gathers).
 We do all this with the help of `segyio <https://github.com/equinor/segyio>`_